apgapg/json_table/README.md

 - The table constructed isn't the flutter's native DataTable.
 - The table is manually coded hence serves a great learning purpose on how to create simple tables manually in flutter
 - Supports vertical & horizontal scroll
+- Supports custom columns includes default value, column name, value builder

 ### Limitations
-- The Json array item's must contain the same keys set in every json object.
+- (Only for Simple Table) The Json array item's must contain the same keys set in every json object.
 - Currently the column header keys are extracted from first json item of json array.
 Hence no required keys that are to be shown must be missing in first json object

 ## TODO